 Domaine de la Garrelière Gamay Sans Tra-La-La 2015

 Normal service is now resumed.
-For those who missed this blog post, or who eschew my updates on social media (perhaps wisely), I took last week off in order to finalise the purchase of a house in the Loire Valley.
-I wasn't intending to go entirely silent, but this was enforced by the combination of no telephone line and no internet access, along with a long list of jobs and repairs to do.
-I think I have fixed everything in the past week; fences that flapped in the wind, fridge doors that refused to close, windows that wouldn't lock, wardrobe handles that fell off.
+For those who missed the announcement, I took last week off in order to finalise the purchase of a house in the Loire Valley.
+I wasn’t intending to go entirely silent, but this was enforced by the combination of no telephone line and no internet access, along with a long list of jobs and repairs to do.
+I think I have fixed everything in the past week; fences that flapped in the wind, fridge doors that refused to close, windows that wouldn’t lock, wardrobe handles that fell off.
 I was a one-man walking handyman, never going anywhere without screwdriver or glue gun.
-I even sorted out - eventually - a telephone line and internet access.
+I even sorted out – eventually – a telephone line and internet access.

 The house is some way (not too far though!) south of Chinon, not far at all from Richelieu.
 With the permission of Louis XIII, it was Cardinal Richelieu (1585 – 1642) who ordered the construction of this now historic town.
 To the south his architect Jacques Lemercier built an impressive château to rival most in the region, surrounded by gardens; today only the latter remain, the imposing château having long since disappeared, its stone recycled as building material during the early years of the 19th century.
 To the north Richelieu and Lemercier built a model village, laid out on a rectangular grid, with three monumental gates.
 And in the surrounding countryside the cardinal ordered the planting of vines.
 Well, who wouldn’t?